Raiffeisen's eastern strategy on the line after CEO exit

 Even now, financial sector executives joke that the best profile for a Raiffeisen career is a Roman Catholic hunter with no history of divorce.

 Raiffeisen has given no clues on who will replace Stepic, who declined to be interviewed for this story.
-RZB also declined comment.
+RBI and RZB also declined comment.

 People familiar with the organisation suggest Deputy CEO Karl Sevelda, the 63-year-old head of corporate clients, could take the job on an interim basis, but didn't fit the bill to take it permanently.